-This command changes the window type of an existing window (specified by the suffix <n>) in the active channel.
+Changes the window type of an existing window (specified by the suffix <n>) in the active channel.

 The effect of this command is identical to the LAYout:REPLace[:WINDow] command.

 To add a new window, use the LAYout: WINDow<n>: ADD? command.